mslonina/Mechanic/README.md

 systems are actively maintained).

 Mechanic is BSD-licensed.
-The source code package comes with few example modules and is freely available at http://git.astri.umk.pl/projects/mechanic
+The source code package comes with few example modules and is freely available at [the project page](http://git.astri.umk.pl).

 - [How does it work?](#how-does-it-work)
 - [Key features](#key-features)